Mask Mandate FAQs

 Why did the health department decide to issue a Public Health Order for a mask mandate?

-Based on the data the Fishers Health Department has access to (available publicly here), the community has seen a steady increase in COVID-19 cases over the course of the last 4 weeks.
+Based on the data the Fishers Health Department has access to (available publicly here), the community has seen a steady increase in COVID-19 cases.
 As a result of this increase, the Fishers Health Department believes that by issuing a mandate for residents and visitors to wear a face-covering outside of a private residence, Fishers will begin to see a decrease in the spread of COVID-19.
 Decreasing the incidents and spread of COVID-19 in the community is essential for keeping business and schools open.

 The following are two studies used by the Health Department and the Board of Health to inform their decision for masks: